curryp0mmes/project_volume_control/README.md

 DC  - GPIO2 \
 BLK - not connected

-Piezo is connected to GND and GPIO0 with a 100k resistor in parallel to prevent charge buildup
+Piezo is connected to GND and GPIO0/ADC0 with a 100k resistor in parallel to prevent charge buildup

+Poti - ESP \
+1 - GPIO21 \
+3 - GND \
+4 - GPIO1/ADC1

+Motor Controller for Poti Motor
+5V \
+GND \
+IN1 - GPIO3/A1 \
+IN2 - GPIO5/A3

 ## Roadmap